Skyrat-SS13/Skyrat-tg/modular_skyrat/modules/deployable_hvac/readme.md

 ### Description:

 Adds deployable space heater grenades.
-They have a custom grenade and machine texture in `deployable_hvac.dmi`
+They have a custom grenade and machine texture in `deployable_hvac.dmi` They work based off of the usual grenade code, but when they detonate, they will spawn a special space heater that has less health can doesn't leave a frame on destruction.
+(Instead it leaves cardboard!)

 ### Non-Modular stuff: